 Check With Your Tax Professional

-As you read through the list, be aware that all of these credits come with limits and qualifications that you must meet in order to receive the credit.
+As you read through the list, be aware that all of these credits come with limits and qualifications that you must meet to receive the credit.
 Read carefully, and discuss possible tax credits with your tax preparer or tax advisor.

 2017 Tax Law and Tax Credits

 The 2017 Tax Cuts and Jobs Act included a new family leave tax credit (described below) was added.